-In fiscal year 2022, each of our non-employee directors received an annual retainer of \$25,000.
+In fiscal year 2023, each of our non-employee directors received an annual retainer of \$30,000, with the exception of Chairman Barry M. Smith, whose retainer is described below.
 In addition, each member of the Board Committees received the following annual retainers:

-Committees Member Retainer
+Committees Cha air Retainer Member Retainer

-Audit \$ 24,000 \$ 12,000
+Audit \$ 30,000 \$ 12,000

-Quality Assurance and Compliance 24,000 12,000
+Quality Assurance and Compliance 30,000 12,000

-Nominating and Corporate Governance 12,000 7,500
+Nominating and Corporate Governance 15,000 7,500

-Compensation 18,000 10,000
+Compensation 22,500 10,000

+In lieu of a separate member retainer and committee or chair retainers, our Board Chairman, Barry M. Smith, receives a single aggregate retainer of \$80,000.
 We do not compensate our non-employee directors other than for their service on our Board of Directors or the Board Committees.
 Historically, we have compensated our non-employee Board members based upon what we considered to be fair compensation.
 Compensation for Board of Directors and Board Committee service is partially based upon relevant market data that we obtain by reviewing director compensation by public companies in the home health, hospice, senior living and other related healthcare industries.
-To establish compensation of the Board of Directors, we have reviewed the published director compensation information of other healthcare services companies, including The Ensign Group, Inc., National Healthcare Corp., Encompass Health Corporation, Amedisys, Inc., Addus Healthcare Inc., and Brookdale Senior Living Inc. Based on this review process, our Compensation Committee set the amount of annual retainers for non-employee directors and retainers to the chairpersons of each Board Committee at levels that the Compensation Committee believes are companies.
+To establish compensation of the Board of Directors, we have reviewed the published director compensation information of other healthcare services companies, including The Ensign Group, Inc., National Healthcare Corp., Encompass Health Corporation, Amedisys, Inc., Addus Healthcare Inc., and Brookdale Senior Living Inc.